MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

 5. Optionally, you can update from an account key connection to a resource-based or a subscription-based connection.
 For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
 You can't change **Container** information when updating the connection.
    > [!div class="mx-imgBorder"]
    > ![Dialog box to enter connection details for Azure Data Lake](media/enter-existing-storage-details.png)

+   > [!NOTE]
+      > You should have any one of the following roles either to the container or the storage account referred above to be able to connect to and continue with the data source
+      >  - Storage Blob Data Reader.
+      >  - Storage Blob Data Owner.
+      >  - Storage Blob Data Contributor.

-6. Optionally, choose a different model.json file with a different set of entities from the container.
+6. Optionally, choose a different model.json or manifest.json file with a different set of entities from the container.

 7. Optionally, you can select additional entities to ingest.
 You can also remove any already selected entities if there are no dependencies.

    > [!IMPORTANT]
-   > If there are dependencies on the existing model.json file and the set of entities, you'll see an error message and can't select a different model.json file.
+   > If there are dependencies on the existing model.json or manifest.json file and the set of entities, you'll see an error message and can't select a different model.json or manifest.json file.
 Remove those dependencies before changing the model.json file or create a new data source with the model.json file that you want to use to avoid removing the dependencies.

 8. Optionally, you can select additional attributes or entities to enable data profiling on or disable already selected ones.